deagon/vuetable-2-tutorial-wiki/lesson-17.md

 ### **Looks quite intimidating, isn't it?**

 __Fear Not!__ It's easier than you might think.
-There's a trick to that and I'll show you how.
+There's a trick to that and we'll show you how.

 ### Digesting the Template